 When to see a doctor

-See your doctor if you have persistent blood in your stool or other signs or symptoms of stomach polyps.
+See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.

 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

 - Familial adenomatous polyposis.
-This rare, inherited syndrome causes certain cells on the stomach's inner lining to a specific type of polyps called fundic gland polyps.
+This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a type of polyp called fundic gland polyp.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
-Familial adenomatous polyposis can also cause adenomas.
+Familial adenomatous polyposis also can cause adenomas.